-Right of Way Tactical Measures
+Right of Way Performance Measures

 The Acquisition Services Team is responsible for acquiring property needed for highway projects.
 This complex process involves working with other Divisions to identify property needed for projects, identifying the owner(s) of those properties, having the properties valued, reviewing those valuations to determine just compensation, and making an offer to purchase the property from the landowner(s).
 Negotiations follow, which can run a wide range of outcomes, from real estate purchase contracts to occupancy agreements to litigation.
 Relocation assistance is also available to property owners that are displaced as a result of a project.